arindamkeswani/Google-Drive/README.md

     - 4.2: Clear search bar button

 5. **Media**
-    - 5.1: Save Images in the database
+    - 5.1: CRUD on images in database

+6. **Gallery**
+    - 6.1: Gallery grid view sorted date-wise
+    - 6.2: Gallery carousel view

 > ### How to run the application: